trivago/gollum/docs/src/gen/filter/sample.rst

 ======

 This plugin can be used to get n out of m messages (downsample).
-By this you can reduce the amount of messages and the plugin start blocking after a certain number of messages has been reached.
+This allows you to reduce the amount of messages; the plugin starts blocking after a certain number of messages has been reached.